FeelsDEX/feels/docs/201_dynamic_fees.md

 ### 7. Fee Distribution

-**Behavior**: After fees are collected from trades, they are distributed among multiple protocol entities based on a dynamic allocation system that adjusts splits based on pool maturity and market conditions.
+**Behavior**: After fees are collected from trades, they are distributed among multiple protocol entities using a fixed split (MVP).
+Governance may adjust the split globally (or per‑pool override) but it does not change per trade.

 **Intuition**: Different stakeholders contribute to the protocol's success in different ways.
 The distribution system ensures each entity is compensated appropriately for their role while maintaining incentive alignment.

-**Rationale**: Dynamic allocation allows the protocol to adjust incentives based on market needs - for example, increasing LP share during volatile periods to attract liquidity, or boosting protocol share during stable periods to build reserves.
+**Rationale**: A fixed split keeps the MVP simple and predictable.
+Over time, governance can tune splits using protocol parameters, but the mechanism remains simple and auditable.

 The collected fees are split between the following entities:
 - **The Feels Protocol**: Treasury accumulation for development and governance